If you only need a simple OR combination of two or more codes as smart code, the easiest way is to use the Code Manager.

-Open the Quotation Manager and select two or more codes in the side panel.
+Open the Quotation Manager and select two or more codes in the filter area on the left.

-The default operator in the yellow filter bar above the quotation list is 'ANY' (shown in blue letters).
+The default operator in the yellow filter bar above the quotation list is 'ANY'.
 If you want to change, click on it and select the 'ALL' operator.
-You need to click next to it, not directly on it.

-To save the results as smart code, click on the Smart Code button in the ribbon; or right-click on any of the selected codes in the side panel and select the option Create Smart Code from the context menu.
+To save the results as smart code, right-click on any of the selected codes and select Create Smart Code from the context menu.

 Open the Query Tool and build a query.

-To save the query, click the Save Smart Code button in the ribbon, enter a name and click Create.
+To save the query, click on the Smart Code icon in the toolbar.

 If you want to see the query that is underlying a smart code, of if you want to modify the query, you can edit the smart code.

-Open the Code Manager, select the smart code and in the ribbon click on the button Edit Smart Code.
+Open the Code Manager, select the smart code, right-click and select Edit Query from the context menu.

 This opens the query tool where you can review and modify the smart code.
 See How to build a query.